io-sea/hestia/doc/UserGuide.md

 Internally Hestia uses a custom serialization format which is a subset of JSON to convert between C++ objects and strings.
 As a result, many Hestia resources can be configured in a fine-grained way by serializing user-provided configs in YAML or JSON format.

 The most direct way of providing a configuration is via a `yaml` file - which can be read from disk on launch.
+When launched as a systemd service, Hestia will use the config at `/etc/hestia/hestiad.yaml`, which provides some helpful defaults.

 Since the configuration schema is derived directly from the C++ code, the source code itself is the primary source of documentation for this yaml file, however some core settings are covered here as examples.